 Ransomware Hot Line: 800-462-8800

-Ransomware needs time to steal its way across a network.
-Because of this, ransomware attacks are typically unleashed on weekends and at night, when support personnel may take longer to become aware of a penetration and are least able to organize a rapid and forceful defense.
-The more lateral movement ransomware can achieve inside a victim's system, the longer it takes to restore basic IT services and damaged files and the more data can be stolen and posted to the dark web.
+Ransomware requires time to work its way through a target network.
+Because of this, ransomware attacks are typically unleashed on weekends and at night, when support staff are likely to be slower to recognize a break-in and are least able to organize a rapid and coordinated response.
+The more lateral progress ransomware can make within a target's network, the more time it will require to restore basic IT services and damaged files and the more data can be stolen and posted to the dark web.

-Progent's Ransomware Hot Line is designed to help organizations to carry out the time-critical first step in responding to a ransomware attack by containing the malware.
-Progent's online ransomware experts can assist businesses in the Dayton metro area to identify and quarantine infected servers and endpoints and guard clean assets from being penetrated.
+Progent's Ransomware Hot Line is designed to help you to complete the time-critical first step in mitigating a ransomware attack by stopping the bleeding.
+Progent's online ransomware experts can help organizations in the Dayton metro area to identify and quarantine infected servers and endpoints and protect clean resources from being penetrated.

-If your system has been breached by any strain of ransomware, don't panic.
-Get immediate help by calling Progent's Ransomware Hot Line at 800-462-8800.
+If your system has been penetrated by any version of ransomware, act fast.
+Get help quickly by calling Progent's Ransomware Hot Line at 800-462-8800.

-Current variants of crypto-ransomware such as Ryuk, Sodinokibi, Netwalker, and Egregor encrypt online files and attack any available backups.
+Current strains of crypto-ransomware such as Ryuk, Sodinokibi, Netwalker, and Egregor encrypt online files and invade any available system restores and backups.
 Files synchronized to the cloud can also be impacted.
-For a poorly defended environment, this can make system recovery almost impossible and effectively knocks the datacenter back to square one.
-So-called Threat Actors (TAs), the hackers behind a ransomware attack, insist on a settlement payment for the decryption tools needed to unlock encrypted data.
-Ransomware assaults also try to exfiltrate files and hackers demand an additional payment for not publishing this data or selling it.
-Even if you can rollback your network to a tolerable point in time, exfiltration can pose a big issue according to the sensitivity of the downloaded data.
+For a poorly defended network, this can make system restoration almost impossible and basically sets the datacenter back to the beginning.
+Threat Actors, the cybercriminals responsible for ransomware assault, demand a settlement fee in exchange for the decryption tools required to recover scrambled files.
+Ransomware attacks also attempt to steal (or "exfiltrate") files and TAs require an additional ransom for not posting this information on the dark web.
+Even if you can restore your network to an acceptable date in time, exfiltration can pose a major problem depending on the sensitivity of the stolen information.

-The recovery process subsequent to ransomware penetration involves several distinct stages, most of which can be performed concurrently if the response workgroup has a sufficient number of members with the required skill sets.
+The recovery process subsequent to ransomware penetration involves several crucial phases, the majority of which can be performed concurrently if the response workgroup has a sufficient number of members with the required skill sets.

-- Quarantine: This urgent first response involves arresting the sideways progress of the attack within your IT system.
-The longer a ransomware attack is permitted to run unchecked, the more complex and more expensive the recovery process.
-Recognizing this, Progent maintains a round-the-clock Ransomware Hotline monitored by seasoned ransomware response experts.
-Quarantine processes consist of isolating infected endpoint devices from the rest of network to minimize the spread, documenting the IT system, and protecting entry points.
+- Containment: This urgent first step involves blocking the lateral progress of ransomware across your network.
+The longer a ransomware attack is permitted to run unrestricted, the longer and more costly the recovery process.
+Recognizing this, Progent maintains a round-the-clock Ransomware Hotline staffed by seasoned ransomware response engineers.
+Quarantine activities include isolating infected endpoints from the network to restrict the spread, documenting the environment, and protecting entry points.

-- System continuity: This covers bringing back the network to a minimal useful level of functionality with the shortest possible downtime.
-This process is usually the top priority for the victims of the ransomware assault, who often perceive it to be an existential issue for their business.
-This activity also demands the widest range of technical abilities that cover domain controllers, DHCP servers, physical and virtual machines, PCs, notebooks and smart phones, databases, office and mission-critical apps, network architecture, and protected remote access management.
-Progent's recovery team uses advanced workgroup tools to organize the multi-faceted restoration effort.
-Progent understands the importance of working quickly, tirelessly, and in unison with a customer's managers and network support group to prioritize activity and to put critical resources on line again as fast as possible.
+- System continuity: This covers restoring the IT system to a basic useful degree of capability with the shortest possible delay.
+This effort is usually the highest priority for the targets of the ransomware attack, who often see it as a life-or-death issue for their company.
+This project also demands the widest range of technical abilities that span domain controllers, DHCP servers, physical and virtual machines, desktops, laptops and smart phones, databases, office and mission-critical applications, network architecture, and secure remote access management.
+Progent's ransomware recovery team uses state-of-the-art collaboration tools to organize the complex restoration effort.
+Progent understands the importance of working quickly, tirelessly, and in unison with a customer's management and IT staff to prioritize tasks and to get vital services back online as quickly as possible.

-- Data restoration: The work required to restore data damaged by a ransomware assault varies according to the condition of the network, how many files are affected, and which recovery methods are needed.
-Ransomware attacks can take down pivotal databases which, if not gracefully closed, may have to be rebuilt from the beginning.
-This can apply to DNS and AD databases.
-Microsoft Exchange and Microsoft SQL Server depend on Active Directory, and many financial and other mission-critical applications depend on Microsoft SQL Server.
-Often some detective work could be required to find clean data.
-For instance, undamaged OST files (Outlook Email Offline Folder Files) may have survived on staff desktop computers and laptops that were off line during the assault.
+- Data recovery: The effort required to recover data damaged by a ransomware attack varies according to the state of the network, the number of files that are encrypted, and which restore techniques are needed.
+Ransomware attacks can take down key databases which, if not properly shut down, might need to be rebuilt from the beginning.
+This can include DNS and Active Directory databases.
+Exchange and Microsoft SQL Server depend on Active Directory, and many manufacturing and other mission-critical applications are powered by Microsoft SQL Server.
+Often some detective work may be required to find clean data.
+For instance, non-encrypted OST files may exist on employees' desktop computers and laptops that were off line during the ransomware assault.

-- Setting up advanced AV/ransomware protection: Progent's ProSight Active Security Monitoring uses SentinelOne's machine learning technology to give small and mid-sized companies the advantages of the same anti-virus tools used by some of the world's largest corporations such as Walmart, Visa, and NASDAQ.
-By delivering in-line malware blocking, detection, mitigation, restoration and forensics in one integrated platform, Progent's ProSight ASM lowers total cost of ownership, simplifies management, and promotes rapid resumption of operations.
-SentinelOne's next-generation endpoint protection engine incorporated in ProSight Active Security Monitoring was ranked by Gartner Group as the "most visionary Endpoint Protection Platform."
-Progent is a SentinelOne Partner.
-Learn about Progent's ProSight Active Security Monitoring (ASM) endpoint protection and ransomware defense with SentinelOne technology.
+- Deploying advanced antivirus/ransomware defense: Progent's ProSight Active Security Monitoring incorporates SentinelOne's behavioral analysis technology to give small and mid-sized companies the advantages of the identical AV technology deployed by some of the world's largest corporations such as Walmart, Visa, and Salesforce.
+By providing real-time malware blocking, identification, containment, recovery and analysis in one integrated platform, Progent's Active Security Monitoring reduces total cost of ownership, simplifies administration, and promotes rapid operational continuity.
+SentinelOne's next-generation endpoint protection engine built into in Progent's ASM was ranked by Gartner Group as the "most visionary Endpoint Protection Platform."
+Progent is a SentinelOne Partner, reseller, and integrator.
+Learn about Progent's ProSight Active Security Monitoring (ASM) next-generation endpoint protection and ransomware recovery with SentinelOne technology.

-- Negotiating a settlement with the hacker Progent is experienced in negotiating ransom settlements with hackers.
-This calls for working closely with the ransomware victim and the insurance carrier, if any.
-Activities consist of determining the type of ransomware involved in the attack; identifying and establishing communications the hacker; testing decryption tool; budgeting a settlement with the victim and the cyber insurance provider; negotiating a settlement amount and schedule with the TA; confirming compliance with anti-money laundering regulations; carrying out the crypto-currency transfer to the TA; acquiring, reviewing, and using the decryption utility; debugging decryption problems; building a clean environment; remapping and connecting datastores to reflect exactly their pre-encryption state; and recovering machines and services.
+- Negotiating a settlement with the threat actor (TA): Progent is experienced in negotiating ransom settlements with threat actors.
+This calls for close co-operation with the victim and the cyber insurance provider, if there is one.
+Services include determining the type of ransomware involved in the assault; identifying and making contact with the hacker; testing decryption tool; deciding on a settlement amount with the ransomware victim and the insurance provider; establishing a settlement amount and schedule with the TA; confirming compliance with anti-money laundering (AML) sanctions; carrying out the crypto-currency disbursement to the hacker; receiving, reviewing, and operating the decryptor tool; troubleshooting decryption problems; building a clean environment; remapping and reconnecting datastores to reflect precisely their pre-encryption state; and reprovisioning physical and virtual devices and services.

-- Forensic analysis: This activity is aimed at discovering the ransomware attack's progress throughout the network from beginning to end.
-This history of the way a ransomware assault progressed within the network helps you to assess the impact and highlights shortcomings in security policies or processes that should be corrected to prevent later breaches.
-Forensics involves the examination of all logs, registry, Group Policy Object (GPO), Active Directory (AD), DNS servers, routers, firewalls, scheduled tasks, and basic Windows systems to detect anomalies.
-Forensic analysis is commonly assigned a high priority by the cyber insurance provider.
-Since forensic analysis can take time, it is critical that other important activities such as business continuity are pursued concurrently.
-Progent maintains a large team of IT and data security professionals with the knowledge and experience needed to carry out activities for containment, business continuity, and data recovery without interfering with forensics.
+- Forensic analysis: This activity is aimed at uncovering the ransomware attack's storyline across the network from beginning to end.
+This history of the way a ransomware attack progressed within the network assists you to assess the damage and brings to light gaps in security policies or processes that need to be corrected to prevent later breaches.
+Forensics entails the review of all logs, registry, Group Policy Object (GPO), AD, DNS, routers, firewalls, schedulers, and core Windows systems to detect anomalies.
+Forensics is typically given a high priority by the insurance provider.
+Since forensics can be time consuming, it is essential that other key recovery processes like operational continuity are pursued in parallel.
+Progent has an extensive team of information technology and security experts with the knowledge and experience required to carry out the work of containment, business continuity, and data recovery without disrupting forensics.

-Progent has provided online and on-premises network services across the United States for more than two decades and has earned Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity practice areas.
-Progent's team of subject matter experts (SMEs) includes consultants who have earned advanced certifications in core technologies including Cisco networking, VMware, and popular distributions of Linux.
-Progent's data security experts have earned industry-recognized certifications including CISA, CISSP, and CRISC.
-(See certifications earned by Progent consultants).
-Progent also offers guidance in financial management and ERP applications.
-This breadth of expertise allows Progent to salvage and consolidate the surviving parts of your network following a ransomware intrusion and rebuild them quickly into a viable network.
-Progent has collaborated with top insurance carriers like Chubb to help businesses recover from ransomware assaults.
+Progent has delivered online and onsite network services across the U.S. for more than two decades and has been awarded Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity competencies.
+Progent's team of subject matter experts includes professionals who have been awarded advanced certifications in foundation technology platforms including Cisco networking, VMware virtualization, and major Linux distros.
+Progent's cybersecurity consultants have earned internationally recognized certifications such as CISM, CISSP, and GIAC.
+(Refer to certifications earned by Progent consultants).
+Progent also has top-tier support in financial management and ERP application software.
+This scope of expertise allows Progent to identify and consolidate the surviving pieces of your network following a ransomware assault and rebuild them rapidly into an operational network.
+Progent has worked with top cyber insurance providers including Chubb to help businesses clean up after ransomware assaults.

-Contact Progent for Ransomware System Recovery Expertise in Dayton
+Contact Progent for Ransomware System Recovery Services in Dayton

-For ransomware cleanup consulting services in the Dayton metro area, call Progent at 800-462-8800 or visit Contact Progent.
+For ransomware recovery consulting services in the Dayton area, call Progent at 800-462-8800 or see Contact Progent.